 Though many individuals see earning a master’s degree as the next logical step to take after completing their undergraduate studies, graduate certificates play an important role in helping the workforce meet the demands of employers.

 Northeastern University offers more than 150 certificate programs in a wide range of specialized areas.
 These certificate programs include four to six graduate-level courses focused on a specific concentration within a broader field of study.
-If you are looking to get ahead in today’s highly competitive global marketplace, consider earning a graduate certificate to build your skillset.
+If you are looking to get ahead in today’s highly competitive global marketplace, consider earning a graduate certificate to build your skill set and take a look at Northeastern’s offerings here.